DietkeSt/bark-buddies/README.md

 - Comments: Only Admin can delete comments.
 - Availability: Only Admin can remove unavailable dates.

 ---
+## Future Development

+1. Change password will be implemented, allauth can be used for that.
+2. The users will get a User Profile to upload their profile pictures, edit their reviews and update their personal details.
+3. Unit Testing will be implemented.
+4. Outstanding Bugs will be fixed.

+---
 ## Testing

 Please refer to the [TESTING.md](TESTING.md) file for all test-related documentation.

 ---